svermeulen/text-to-colorscheme/README.md

 vim.api.nvim_set_keymap('n', '<f11>', ':T2CAddSaturation -0.1<cr>', {noremap = true, silent = true})
 vim.api.nvim_set_keymap('n', '<f12>', ':T2CAddSaturation 0.1<cr>', {noremap = true, silent = true})

+vim.api.nvim_set_keymap('n', '<f8>', ':T2CShuffleAccents<cr>', {noremap = true, silent = true})
 ```

 It will be clear after toggling these keys what the effect of these commands are on the color scheme.
 Note that once you are satisfied with the changes, you will want to save your theme using the `:T2CSave` command.
-After saving it, you may also want to modify the order the colors are in so they better match (for eg. it's often best to have red-like colors last since these are used for errors)

 ## Advanced Configuration